effector/patronum/src/combine-events/readme.md

 ### Returns

-- `target` — When `target` option is not defined, will return new event with the same shape as `events`, otherwise `target` unit will returns
+- `target` — When `target` option is not defined, will return new event with the same shape as `events`, otherwise `target` unit will return

 ### Example